ArMc8234/ArMc8234/README.md

 ### Hi there 👋, I'm Aaron Mckoy

+I am a web developer with a background in Life Sciences and a passion for learning!

 - 🔭 I’m currently working on a freelance website for church based in Norfolk, Virginia
 - 🌱 I’m currently deepening my knowledge of Javascript, objected-oriented programming, and OWASP's top ten security vulnerabilities!
 - 💬 Ask me about Organ Donation!